nullpo-head/wsl-distrod/README.md

    - Distrod also provides a port proxy service managed by systemd, allowing you to expose your Linux server to the outside world of Windows easily.

-Feature under development

-1. **Make your dual-booted physical Linux distro on a separate disk run as a WSL instance.**

-[^1]: as long as your network connection is fast enough :)

 ## Install

 ### Option 1: Install a New Distro.